5.7 mile loop along the bay, then through an industrial area before returning

 It's a strange contrast -- planes take off

-directly overhead and at the same jackrabbits scatter throughout trailside
+directly overhead and at the same time jackrabbits scatter throughout trailside

 vegetation.
 I saw 7 jackrabbits in this area on a May hike.
 As San Francisquito